noskisdead/dots/README.md

 ## Installation

+If you are not connected via Ethernet, use the nmtui-connect CLI tool to connect to your WiFi network.

 To install the configuration, follow these steps:
    ```
    sudo pacman -S --needed git base-devel
    git clone https://github.com/noskisdead/dots